dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-5-package-management-on-ubuntu.md

   * do not upgrade immediately after the release of a new Ubuntu release, but wait a few months
   * create a complete backup of the system
 * use LTS (Long Term Support) Ubuntu versions (for servers)
-* consider using Docker etc. to containerize some/many of the used software
+* consider using Docker etc. to containerize some/many of the used applications

 Sometimes when installing packages the installation process asks us questions, or it runs some configuration.
 For example: